Day 3 - Casting Sprites

 Determine cast direction via mouse cursor position and L-stick axis

-First let's write some code to see if we can set the angle of casting when one of the Fireball button
+First let's write some code to see if we can set the angle of casting when one of the Fireball buttons is pressed.

 Later on we'll pick the correct sprite, based on her angle of casting